Timeline for switching your journal to Scholastica

 Once you’ve given your editors a primer on how to use Scholastica, invite them to join the site.
-You can do this by going to the Editors section under My Journals.
+You can do this by going to the My Journals tab > Settings > Manage Editors.
 Below the editor table (at first, you’ll be the only editor listed), click “Invite Editor” and you’ll be able to send an email invitation to each of your editors.

 Recipients of your editor invitations will be prompted to create Scholastica accounts, if they don’t already have one.
 Make sure everyone registers their account using the exact same email address to which you sent their editor invitation.
 To see what the editor invitation and sign-up process looks like, check out this help article on the topic.